 Where is the Nordic Center located?

-The Nordic Center is the blue building next to the Courtside Pool.
+The Nordic Center is the blue building between the Courtside Pool and the Fun Zone.
+Parking is available in the FunZone parking lot or in the main lot.
+Shuttle service to the Nordic Center is also available on demand from any resort building.
 Park in the main lot or the resort shuttle can drop you off here.
 CLOSE

 Does my lift ticket give me access to the trails?